There’s nothing more frustrating than an ailing average order value (AOV).

 You’d be surprised what some emotive language can do to your average order value!

-And of course, we would be remiss if we didn’t spruik the value of ensuring your customers are delivered their goodies in perfect condition, and on time.
+And of course, we would be remiss if we didn’t highlight the value of ensuring your customers are delivered their goodies in perfect condition, and on time.

-Learn how Transdirect can help your ecommerce business ship your wares at a lower price, every time.
+Did you know that Transdirect Members can save up to 30% on our already super-low shipping rates?
+Learn how Transdirect can help your ecommerce business ship your wares at an even lower price, every time.